phone icon (917) 310-3371 Book an Appointment Menu

 Travel clinic access across Manhattan, Brooklyn, Queens, the Bronx, and Long Island

-Patients searching for a Manhattan travel clinic, Brooklyn travel clinic, Queens travel clinic, Bronx travel clinic, or Long Island travel clinic can use the same vaccine network and then choose the location that best fits the departure timeline.
+Manhattan, Brooklyn, Queens, the Bronx, and Long Island travelers can use the same vaccine network and choose the location that best fits the departure timeline.

 Manhattan travel clinic access

-StuyTown gives Manhattan patients a practical in-city option when a yellow fever or travel-vaccine visit needs to happen before a flight.
+StuyTown gives Manhattan patients a practical in-city option when a yellow fever, Japanese encephalitis, or broader travel-vaccine visit needs to happen before a flight.

 Brooklyn and Queens travel clinic options